Site icon British Expat Money

 Safety and security

 The first thing to say here is that non of these banks are protected by the Financial Services Compensation Scheme (FSCS) in the UK.
-That includes HSBC and Lloyds.
+That includes the four offshore banks.
 Remember, these are separate to their main banking and located offshore.

 That said they all do have protections in place.
 HSBC opened its doors in 1865 and Lloyds origins date back to 1688.
 Though neither get the best reviews on Trustpilot, I don’t think anybody is complaining about their money going walk about.
 Though I’d never say never, I do think that if our money goes missing with either of them, we can think of ourselves as being very unlucky indeed.